List of 2023–24 Premiership Rugby transfers

 This is a list of player transfers involving Premiership Rugby teams before or during the 2023–24 season.

 The list consists of deals that have been confirmed, and are for players who are moving either from or to a rugby union team which competed in the Premiership during the 2022–23 season.
-Transfers involving the winner of the 2022–23 RFU Championship would also be included, subject to that club fulfilling the minimum eligibility criteria to achieve promotion into the Premiership.
 It is not unknown for confirmed deals to be cancelled at a later date.

-Transfers involving Wasps and Worcester Warriors are not included on this list, following the suspension of both clubs partway through the 2022–23 season due to financial insolvency, and their subsequent relegation to the Championship for the 2023–24 season, after their appeals were rejected by the RFU.
+Transfers involving Wasps and Worcester Warriors are not included on this list, following the suspension of both clubs partway through the 2022–23 season due to financial insolvency, and their subsequent relegation to the bottom of the league pyramid for the 2023–24 season, after their appeals were rejected by the RFU.

+Transfers involving London Irish, which finished the 2022–23 season, are documented on this list, although the club will not compete in 2023–24, due to its suspension and relegation prior to the season's start, having failed to provide evidence of sufficient funds.